ocxtal/minialign/README.md

 low specificity.
 Minimap does not generate alignments as of now and because of this, it is usually tens of times faster than mainstream *aligners*.
-With four CPU cores, minimap can map 1.6Gbp PacBio reads to human in 2.5 minutes, 1Gbp PacBio E. coli reads to pre-indexed 9.6Gbp bacterial genomes in 3 minutes and map mouse genome to human in 20 minutes (with one CPU as multi-threading is ineffective for chromosome-long queries).
+With four CPU cores, minimap can map 1.6Gbp PacBio reads to human in 2.5 minutes, 1Gbp PacBio E. coli reads to pre-indexed 9.6Gbp bacterial genomes in 3 minutes, to pre-indexed >100Gbp nt database in ~1 hour (of which ~20 minutes are spent on loading index from the network filesystem; peak RAM: 10GB), map 2800 bacteria to themselves in 1 hour, and map mouse genome to human in 20 minutes (with one CPU as multi-threading is ineffective for chromosome-long queries).
 Minimap can also find long matches between 1Gbp E.  coli reads in one minute, though the sensitivity is probably not good enough.

 Minimap does not replace mainstream aligners, but it can be useful when you want to quickly identify long approximate matches at moderate divergence among